 North Wales Potters’ and South Wales Potters’ Exhibition

 Festival Cup Sale

 All festival participants and visitors are invited to bring with them a cup (or similar cup-sized item) to be displayed and ultimately sold in aid of the Festival.
 All cups will be exhibited over the weekend, and will open for sale on Sunday morning at 8.30 am.
 Demand for these sales is always high, so if you’ve spotted something you would like, get there early as its first come first served!
 A big thank you to everyone who supports this sale – the revenue helps contribute to the running costs of the Festival and helps us keep the ticket prices as low as possible.
 Please see Cup Sale for more information.

 Emerging Makers Exhibition

 There will be an exhibition featuring work made by the finalists of the Potclays Emerging Makers Award.
-The winners of the 2013 Potclays and ICF New and Emerging Makers International Visiting Artist Awards- Lisa Svensk and Tina Neale (pictured), will also be showcasing the work made in response to their residencies here.
+The winner of the 2015 Potclays and ICF New and Emerging Makers International Visiting Artist Award- Lanty Ball (work pictured), will also be showcasing the work made in response to his residency.

 (downstairs in the Arts Centre)

 Crossings: Adam Buick and the Legend of Tresaith.